benoitfrisque/signlens/README.md

 SignLens is a project that leverages the power of Deep Learning to classify American Sign Language (ASL) gestures.
 The project includes scripts for data preprocessing, model training, and prediction.
 It is a final project for the Data Science bootcamp at Le Wagon.

+A web interface is accessible [here](https://signlens.streamlit.app/), while the corresponding repository can be found [here](https://github.com/benoitfrisque/signlens_app).

 ## Table of Contents
 - [Data](#data)